The Cons of Not Following Sales Process Steps

 We’ve written a post about this here, but here are the quick tips for picking your favorite leads:

-- Look at Your (current) Clients: Before you send your first ever cold email, you’ll need an idea of who you’re going after.
+- Look at your (current) clients: Before you send your first-ever cold email, you’ll need an idea of who you’re going after.
 The best way to find them is by looking at your current client roster.
 Who’s your favorite type of account?
 Why?
 What do they all have in common (e.g. revenue, number of employees, industry)?
 Use that to develop a target lead.

-- Automate the Process: Believe it or not, your entire cold outreach strategy can be automated.
+- Automate the process: Believe it or not, your entire cold outreach strategy can be automated.
 From finding the leads that fit your prospect profile to sending out multiple emails to those leads and even stopping the sequence when a lead responds to an email.
 It can all be low-touch, allowing you to concentrate on gaining and servicing the account.

-Sales Process Step 2: Qualify
+Step #2: Qualify

 Qualifying the leads in your pipeline means something completely different in outbound lead gen.

-Inbound (usually) qualifies the lead based on buyer profiles and leads interact with the brand (e.g. content engagement, call-to-actions, etc.) Outbound goes from unaware to connecting (getting a response from your outreach) as fast as possible.
+Inbound (usually) qualifies the lead based on buyer profiles and leads interact with the brand (e.g. content engagement, call-to-action, etc.) Outbound goes from unaware to connecting (getting a response from your outreach) as fast as possible.

 Once you connect with a lead, you want to see if they’re a fit for your services (a.k.a. qualify them) which will usually take place via phone call.Reps will get on the phone with these leads in order to see where they are in the buying process.
 Click To Tweet

 There are questions that need to be answered before you try to close.
 And you find out the answers to those by asking leads some questions that extract the data you need before you try to close.

 We have a post for this, too (if you want to check it out) but we’ll go over the basics of what you need to find out.